What lies before us are tiny matters compared to what lies within us. [Ralph Waldo Emerson]

-Many famous men he met, including Samuel Taylor Coleridge and William Wordsworth, seemed to him inferior in intellect, except Thomas Carlyle.
+Many famous men he met, including Samuel Taylor Coleridge and William Wordsworth, seemed to him inferior in intellect.
+The exception was Thomas Carlyle.
 Emerson warned against academic pedantry and sallow faith and also made himself thoroughly unwelcome at Harvard University; he was ostracized by Harvard for many years.
-But his reputation increased until the old Emerson was regarded as the internationally famous Sage of Concord. [cf. Ebu]
+But his reputation increased until the old Emerson was regarded as the internationally famous Sage of Concord. (see EB, "Ralph Waldo Emerson")

 Words of warning